maker181/XPanderFE/README.md

 # XPanderFE
-a luna Xpander Fan Edition
+a luna Xpander Fan Edition for linux user